Computer requirements

 • web browsing

-Community internet and computer access
+Community computer and internet access

 Public libraries often offer access to computers and the internet for free, though you might need a membership card or have to pay a small charge.
-These computers can be very popular and you may have to book ahead.
+These computers can be popular and you may have to book ahead.
 You’ll be able to access printing and photocopying services on a pay-per-page basis.
 Most libraries also provide wireless hotspots and recharging stations at no cost for people using their own devices.

 We're here to guide you there